INCF/nineml-python/doc/source/developer.rst

-`NineML specification`_, with each NineML "layer" represented by a sub-package (i.e. ``nineml.abstraction`` and ``nineml.user``) and each NineML type mapping to a separate Python class, with the exception of some simple types that just contain a single element (e.g. Size, Pre, Post, etc...)
+`NineML specification`_, with each NineML "layer" represented by a sub-package (i.e. ``nineml.abstraction`` and ``nineml.user``) and each NineML type mapping to a separate Python class, with the exception of some simple types that just contain a single element (e.g. Size) or are used just to provide a name to a singleton child class (e.g. Pre, Post, etc...).

 Base classes
 ------------